- Purchase the complete Expat Arrivals Mexico Guide (PDF)

 Residents are taxed on their worldwide income, whereas non-residents are only taxed on income earned in Mexico.
 The tax rate for non-residents ranges from 15 to 30 percent.

-Taxes, including tax rules for retired expats and homeowners, can be confusing, and expats are advised to hire professional help from experienced tax advisers.
+Taxes, including the rules for retired expats and homeowners, can be confusing, and expats are advised to hire professional help from experienced tax advisers.

 Deduction for healthcare

 Expats working in Mexico can receive free public healthcare through the Instituto Mexicano de Seguro Social (IMSS).
-A deduction is taken from their account and matched by their employer and the federal government.
+A deduction is taken from their salary each month and matched by their employer and the federal government.

 *Tax regulations are subject to change at short notice and expats are advised to seek the assistance and advice of a professional tax consultant.